-The scheme participant compliance process has a tight time frame.
-We strongly advise that scheme participants and auditors schedule their work to align with the timelines in Figure 2.1 so that scheme participants can meet the regulatory deadline of 30 April each year.
+The Scheme Participant compliance process has a tight time frame.
+We strongly advise that Scheme Participants and auditors schedule their work to align with the timelines in Figure 2.1 so that Scheme Participants can meet the regulatory deadline and energy savings certificate (ESC) surrender deadline of 30 April each year.